tomkommando/Deploy-An-Article-CMS-to-Azure/WRITEUP.md

 ### Assess app changes that would change your decision.

-If the app would start to attract lots of traffic and would have to start dealing with very complex and heavyweight workloads.
+VM would become a better option, if the app would start to attract significantly more traffic or we decided to implement complex and heavyweight workloads.
+Also, in case of dealing with sensitive information such as user data we could switch to VM infrastructure to cater for increased security needs.